Home>>MultiSport Tours - Best of Croatia

 Breakfast – Kayaking on Zrmanja river – drive to Plitvice Lakes – Free evening

 Breakfast – Trekking in Plitvice NP – afternoon drive to Zagreb – Farawell dinner

 After we pick you up at the Airport, we’ll drive you to Dubrovnik’s Old Town and escort you to your private accommodations.
 At orientation dinner that night, the group will go over trip logistics, discuss any necessary arrangements, talk about Croatia, and get to know one another.

 Following breakfast, we’ll board the charming local ferry (you can find out more about Postira Ferry here) and begin our adventure with one of the best kayak routes in the Adriatic.
 There will be a thorough explanation of safety techniques, paddle strokes, and kayak management.
 After, we’ll paddle across the channel to Šipan — the largest island in the Elaphiti Archipelago — and, continuing on in a southwesterly direction, to the Green Cave.
 Sporting masks and snorkels, we’ll swim underwater and into the cave’s entrance, which opens into a large space big enough to stand in.
 From inside we’ll have a perfect vantage point to see the glorious sunlight which reflects against the cave’s sandy bottom and illuminates the grotto in a surreal green glow.

-After a break for swimming and cliff jumping into safe, deep waters, we’ll paddle back to south side of Lopud, along amazing limestone cliff and to a wonderful sandy beach, Šunj, where we will enjoy lunch at a local restaurant.
+After a break for swimming and cliff jumping into safe, deep waters, we’ll paddle to nearby Sudurad village where we will enjoy lunch at a local restaurant.
 Relaxation complete, we kayak back to Lopud and enjoy the sunset on our way back to Dubrovnik.
 Free evening

 • Main Activity: Sea kayaking